fweiss/yocto-rpi-vm/README.md

 > Look at the source code for an overview of what it does.

-First change the current directory to the images directory

-``cd /build/tmp/deploy/images``

 Run ``/vagrant/scripts/write-sd-image.py``

 When the process is successful, you should see a message like "Finished write of image raspberrypi0".

-> TODO: Make the script work from ~/build

 ## Debugging the image
 Debugging the image on Raspberry Pi Zero/Zero W: